 Locations that may be subject to terrorist attack

-Kenyan authorities have encouraged extra vigilance against possible terrorist attacks on public places as a result of the conflict in Somalia.
+Kenyan authorities have encouraged extra vigilance against possible terrorist attacks on public places.
 These attacks could occur at any time and could be directed against any locations known to be frequented by foreigners, including Australians.
 You could be caught up in attacks directed at others.

 Attacks could be indiscriminate and target Kenyan institutions as well as places where expatriates and foreign travellers gather.
 You should take extra care in public places and at public events.

-Possible terrorist targets frequented by Westerners include Western embassies, UN premises, hotels, airports, shopping areas, markets, bars, sports bars and nightclubs (including venues broadcasting international sporting events), restaurants and cafes, tourist resorts (including beach resorts and beaches), safari lodges, international schools, churches and other places of worship, commercial airlines and other places frequented by foreigners.
+Possible terrorist targets frequented by Westerners include Western embassies, UN premises, hotels, airports, shopping areas, markets, bars, sports bars and nightclubs (including venues broadcasting international sporting events), restaurants and cafes, tourist resorts (including beach resorts and beaches particularly in the region surrounding Mombasa), safari lodges, international schools, churches and other places of worship, commercial airlines and other places frequented by foreigners.

 Other possible targets include Kenyan Government buildings, transport hubs and infrastructure, and refugee camps near the Kenya-Somalia border where Western aid workers may be targeted.